allanwupi/util/README.md

 Some basic command-line utilities.

 # roll / rollv / rollh
-Rolls dice.
-Takes a single argument string.
+Rolls dice; takes 1 or more argument strings.

 ### Example Usage
 1. `roll 3d4+1       # rolls 3 d4's with +1 modifier (added at the end)`